awsdocs/aws-codebuild-user-guide/doc_source/sample-disable-artifact-encryption.md

 1. Choose **Create build project**\.
 On the build project page, in **Build history**, choose **Start build** to run the build\.

-1.  \(Optional\) Follow the instructions in [Example: Speed Up Your Website with Amazon CloudFront](https://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-cloudfront-walkthrough.html) in the *Amazon S3 Developer Guide*\.
+1.  \(Optional\) Follow the instructions in [Example: Speed up your website with Amazon CloudFront](https://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-cloudfront-walkthrough.html) in the *Amazon S3 Developer Guide*\.